korovod/kenotron/docs/3d_parallelism.md

-## The internals of nanotron
+## The internals of Kénotron

 ### 1. Tensor Parallelism

 #### Asynchronous Tensor Parallelism

-Q: What are the two different tensor parallel linear modes in nanotron?
+Q: What are the two different tensor parallel linear modes in Kénotron?

 A: All-reduce and Reduce-scatter